Over 6,000 Freshmen moving into U of A - NewsBreak

 Search for missing woman in Benton County underway

 PEA RIDGE, Ark. — The Benton County Sheriff’s Office is searching for a missing 49-year-old woman.
 Dawn Rene Wynn was last seen in the area of Jennifer Lane in Pea Ridge.
-Wynn is 5 foot 2 inches tall, weighs between 150 and 170 pounds and has short black hair.
+Wynn is 5’2”, weighs between 150-170 lbs, and has short black hair.
+Officials say she...

 YOU MAY ALSO LIKE